Barcelona Visitors Guide

 Barcelona has lots of amazing and really diverse neighborhoods.
 Here is a brief overview so you know where to wander.

 We created a Google List of our favorite coffee & book spots (we think they go well together).
-We have some listed on this page, but the Google list will be the most up-to-date.
+We have some listed on this page, but this Google Maps list will be the most up-to-date and easiest to find.
+Click the button or scan to download Barcelona’s Best Coffee ‘n Books.

-- Read Google reviews – they are pretty good
+- Read Google reviews – they are pretty accurate.

 - Barcelona Food Experience has a good blog and Instagram for some of the latest openings